epfl-dlab/aiflows/README.md

 ## Flows in a Nutshell

 The framework is centered around *Flows* and *messages*.
-Flows are independent, self-contained, goal-driven computational building block that can complete semantically meaningful unit of work.
+Flows are independent, self-contained, goal-driven computational building blocks that can complete semantically meaningful units of work.
 To exchange information, Flows communicate via a standardized message-based interface.
 Messages can be of any type the recipient Flow can process.
 <p align="center">
       <img src="assets/fig1_rounded_corners.png" alt="image" width="1000" height="auto">